- Describe the distinguishing characteristics of chordates

-Animals in the phylum Chordata share four key features that appear at some stage during their development: a notochord, a dorsal hollow nerve cord, pharyngeal slits, and a post-anal tail (Figure 2).
-In some groups, some of these are present only during embryonic development.
+Animals in the phylum Chordata share five key chacteristics that appear at some stage during their development: a notochord, a dorsal hollow (tubular) nerve cord, pharyngeal gill arches or slits, a post-anal tail, and an endostyle/thyroid gland (Figure 2).
+In some groups, some of these key chacteristics are present only during embryonic development.

-The chordates are named for the notochord, which is a flexible, rod-shaped structure that is found in the embryonic stage of all chordates and in the adult stage of some chordate species.
-It is located between the digestive tube and the nerve cord, and provides skeletal support through the length of the body.
+The chordates are named for the notochord, which is a flexible, rod-shaped mesodermal structure that is found in the embryonic stage of all chordates and in the adult stage of some chordate species.
+It is strengthened with glycoproteins similar to cartilage and covered with a collagenous sheath.
+The notocord is located between the digestive tube and the nerve cord, and provides rigid skeletal support as well as a flexible location for attachment of axial muscles.
 In some chordates, the notochord acts as the primary axial support of the body throughout the animal’s lifetime.
-In vertebrates, the notochord is present during embryonic development, at which time it induces the development of the neural tube and serves as a support for the developing embryonic body.
-The notochord, however, is not found in the postnatal stage of vertebrates; at this point, it has been replaced by the vertebral column (that is, the spine).
+However, in vertebrates (craniates), the notochord is present only during embryonic development, at which time it induces the development of the neural tube and serves as a support for the developing embryonic body.
+The notochord, however, is not found in the postembryonic stages of vertebrates; at this point, it has been replaced by the vertebral column (that is, the spine).

 Which of the following statements about common features of chordates is true?

 - The dorsal hollow nerve cord is part of the chordate central nervous system.

 - In vertebrate fishes, the pharyngeal slits become the gills.

 - Humans are not chordates because humans do not have a tail.